Beltus/blog/_pages/books.md

 - The Four Hour Work Week by *Tim Ferris*
 - The 100 absolute unbreakable laws of business success by *Brian Tracy*
 - The Miracle Morning by *Hal Elrod*.
+- Eat that Frog by *Brian Tracy.*

 ## Current Book I am Reading.
-- Eat that Frog by *Brian Tracy.* Reading it for the second time.
-Expected Date of Completion 30-07-2020
+- On Writing Well by *Wiliam Zinsser.* Expected Date of Completion 11-08-2020

 ## Which Book to Read Next?
 At the moment, I don't know.
 I would love to know some of the books that have changed your lives.
 Please, share with me at the comments section of this page.